celery/celery/docs/configuration.rst

 MAIL_HOST_USER
 ~~~~~~~~~~~~~~

-Username (if required) to log on to the mail server with.
+User name (if required) to log on to the mail server with.

 .. setting:: MAIL_HOST_PASSWORD